I made this for myself.

 From the first note to the last, it's just frequency.
 What you do with it is entirely yours.

 Portland takes craft seriously.
-It holds the weird with pride.
-It builds community around things that actually matter and has very little patience for things that don't.
+It builds community around things that actually matter.
+That's exactly where this belongs.

-I keep a small amount of mystery on purpose.
 The rest reveals itself in the room.